 To delineate if hypomorphic DNMT1 levels resulted in disrupted gene expression that could explain altered DC development, we flow-sorted MDPs and cMoPs from Dnmt1+/+ and Dnmt1c/chip mice for genome-wide gene expression profiling.
 This revealed that in comparison to their respective Dnmt1+/+ counterparts, Dnmt1c/chip MDPs differentially expressed 4.16-fold more genes than Dnmt1c/chip cMoPs (Dnmt1c/chip MDPs: 471 genes with increased, 765 genes with decreased expression; Dnmt1c/chip cMoPs: 118 genes with increased, 179 genes with decreased expression) (Fig. 4a, Suppl.
 Fig. 4a and Suppl.
 Table 4).
 This suggested that hypomorphic DNMT1 caused more widespread transcriptional changes in the MDP population than in cMoPs.
 An unbiased clustering approach indicated that these changes resulted in a transcriptomic approximation of the Dnmt1c/chip MDPs with cMoPs, suggesting that hypomorphic DNMT1 changed the overall identity of the MDP pool (Suppl.
 Fig. 4b).
 Next, we compared the genes that were differentially expressed between Dnmt1c/chip and Dnmt1+/+ MDPs with our previously published signature gene lists of DCs and other phagocyte populations (Schönheit et al. 2013).
 This showed that Dnmt1c/chip MDPs had decreased expression of prominent DC genes, which included those encoding important transcription factors (e.g. Irf8, Runx2) and growth factor receptors (e.g. Flt3, Il7r, CD27) (Fig. 4b).
 In contrast, Dnmt1c/chip MDPs showed enhanced expression of many granulocyte signature genes (e.g. Gfi1, Elane, Ltf, Ccr1), supporting the notion that hypomethylation altered MDP identity.

 We next explored the relationship of the genes that were differently expressed in Dnmt1c/chip MDPs or Dnmt1c/chip cMoPs versus their control counterparts with the DNA methylation status by mapping the promoter regions of these genes to the above-described clustered DMRs.
-This revealed that genes downregulated in Dnmt1c/chip MDPs were strongly enriched in the DC DMR cluster 3, and to a lesser extent in clusters 5 and 7, which were also DC-specific clusters (Fig. 4c).
+This revealed that genes downregulated in Dnmt1c/chip MDPs were strongly enriched in the DC DMR cluster 3 (‘pan DC DMR cluster’), and to a lesser extent in DC-specific clusters 5 (‘PDC DMR cluster’) and 7 (‘cDC DMR cluster’) (Fig. 4c).
 This included genes with well-known functions in DCs and their precursors, such as Flt3, Cxcr2, IL1r1 and Vcam1 (Suppl.
 Table 5).
 In contrast, genes upregulated in Dnmt1c/chip cells were most strongly enriched in the monocyte DMR cluster 6 and the HSC cluster 9.
 Thus, DNMT1 hypomorphic cells were likely unable to methylate and shut down HSC and myeloid genes, and failed to adequately establish methylome properties promoting the expression of DC lineage genes.

 Lack of FLT3 is a cause for disrupted DC development from Dnmt1c/chip precursors